Filter

 The Ethics of Journalism: Individual, Institutional and Cultural Influences

-London; New York; Oxford: Tauris; Reuters Institute for the Study of Journalism University of Oxford (2014), xxiv, 279 pp.
+London; New York; Oxford: Tauris; University of Oxford, Reuters Institute for the Study of Journalism (2014), xxiv, 279 pp.

 "The rise of digital and social media necessitates a new way of considering the ethical questions facing practicing journalists.
 This volume considers the various individual, cultural and institutional influences that have an impact on journalistic ethics today.
 It also examines the links between et